planctus/europa/README.md

 After delivering the code to the Acquia Cloud the submodule needs to be updated to the current commit of the <code>acquia.repo.project.branch</code> branch by running <code>git add acquia-cloud</code> so we have a trace of every delivery in our project as well, not only in the Acquia Cloud repository.

 ### Restore your local instance using the Acquia Cloud database:

-In order to be able to perform this task, you will need working drush aliases pointing to the Acquia Cloud instance and also to your local instance.
-You can set up your aliases using the <code>drush.alias.local</code> and the <code>drush.alias.acquia</code> properties.

 This will restore the local database from *./_db_dumps/ac-dump.mysql* if it exists.
 If the database is not yet exported it will attempt to download it.